Virtual-Lab/responsiv1/README.md

 # responsive1

-This is a version of a performance with SuperCollider and mobilephones It uses a rhizome server (based on node.js) and javascript parameters of sound are mapped to visuals
+This is a test-performance with SuperCollider and mobilephones It uses a rhizome server (based on node.js) and javascript parameters of sound are mapped to visuals